Ege-Okyay/opencv-game/README.md

 ## Customization

 Feel free to customize the game to suit your needs or add additional features.
 The code provides a solid foundation that can be extended or modified to showcase your creativity and programming skills.
-You can experiment with different game mechanics, graphics, sound effects, or even implement multiplayer functionality.
+You can experiment with different game mechanics, graphics, and sound effects, or even implement multiplayer functionality.

 ## Showcase

 This project demonstrates the integration of computer vision and game development, highlighting skills in Python programming, computer graphics, and human-computer interaction.
-The use of hand tracking technology adds an innovative and interactive element to the game, making it a compelling showcase for universities or potential employers.
+Hand-tracking technology adds an innovative and interactive element to the game, making it a compelling showcase for universities or potential employers.